 We will also not suspend homeless people for debts left in temporary accommodation where we have a duty to provide permanent accommodation under homelessness legislation.
+Where arrears occur in temporary accommodation, housing support is available to help the tenant with this.
 We will consider each applicant's circumstances on an individual basis.
 In exceptional circumstances, for example where the debt accumulated as a result of genuine hardship and financial difficulties, we will not suspend your application.
 In reaching this decision we will take into account the extent to which the debt has been a result of wilful non-payment or action on your part and the extent to which accumulation of debt is fall-out from other problems, which you have faced.
 We will also take into account the consequences of suspension from the housing register.